samepage-network/samepage.network/docs/obsidian/install.md

 ## Installing the Development version

-Click [this link](https://samepage.network/extensions/obsidian.zip) to download the latest development version of the SamePage extension for Roam.
+Click [this link](https://samepage.network/extensions/obsidian.zip) to download the latest development version of the SamePage extension for Obsidian.

 After downloading the extension from SamePage, extract the zip into a folder.
 You then have to move that folder within the folder that represents your vault, within the `.obsidian/plugins` directory: